 A. You aren’t eligible for government subsidies to help cover health insurance premiums if:

-- Your employer offers comprehensive, “affordable” coverage – which means that it pays for 60 percent of a standard population’s average healthcare costs, and your portion of the premiums is no more than 9.66 percent of your household income in 2016 (this is rising to 9.69 percent in 2017).
+- Your employer offers comprehensive, “affordable” coverage – which means that it pays for 60 percent of a standard population’s average healthcare costs (including coverage for inpatient and physician services), and your portion of the premiums is no more than 9.86 percent of your household income in 2019.

 - You are eligible for Medicare, Medicaid or another government program.

 - You earn less than 100 percent of the federal poverty level.
 This was not supposed to be a problem, as the Affordable Care Act called for everyone with income below the poverty level to be covered by Medicaid.
-But the Supreme Court ruled that Medicaid expansion would be optional for the states, and there are still 18 states where there’s a coverage gap as a result (there are 19 states that haven’t expanded Medicaid, but Wisconsin does cover people up to the poverty level under Medicaid).
+But the Supreme Court ruled that Medicaid expansion would be optional for the states, and there are still 16 states where there’s a coverage gap as a result (there are 17 states that haven’t expanded Medicaid, but Wisconsin does cover people up to the poverty level under Medicaid; three of those 17 states – Idaho, Nebraska, and Utah – are working on Medicaid expansion proposals that could take effect in 2020 but with various restrictions).
 If you’re an immigrant who has been in the US for less than five years and are thus not eligible for Medicaid, the ACA does allow you to receive subsidies in the exchange even with an income below the poverty level.

 - You’re not legally present in the US, or you’re incarcerated.